damogranlabs/VS-Code-STM32-IDE/README.md

 ## How does it work?
 Scripts generate all necessary VS Code workspace files ('c_cpp_properties.json', 'tasks.json' and 'launch.json') that IDE needs for autocomplete and compile/build/debug/download actions.
 New 'Makefile' is generated from CubeMX and user data on each update.
 All user settings are stored and can be changed in one file: 'c_cpp_properties.json'.

-Additionally, 'buildData.json' file is created for user inspection of all paths/settings (this file is also used by all 'update*.py' scripts and should not be modified directly).
+Additionally, 'buildData.json' and 'toolsPaths.json' file is created for user inspection of all paths/settings (this file is also used by all 'update*.py' scripts and should not be modified directly).

 # Setup
 Install procedure is simple since all needed files can be downloaded online and setup shouldn't take no more than 5 minutes.